cmmid/cmmid.github.io/topics/YYYY-MM-DD-post-template.md

 ---

 # add the title of your project
-title: New project on Covid work#add a description
+title: New project on Covid work

+#add a description
-description: We evaluated the effectiveness of control measure X for 2019-nCoV infection
+description: We evaluated the effectiveness of control measure X for SARS-CoV-2 infection

 # delete any tags which aren't appropriate
 # if you need more tags, they can be created!
 Please discuss.